The-Alphabet-Cartel/ash-nlp/docs/project_instructions.md

     - `docker exec ash-nlp python *script_to_run.py*`
 - **No Bash Scripting!**
 - Configuration Variables and Settings
-  - All default configuration variables and settings need to be defined in JSON files that are located in a directory named  `ash-nlp/config/`.
+  - All default configuration variables and settings need to be defined in JSON files that are located in a directory named  `./config/`.
     - Standard format for use is defined in the Clean Architecture Charter
-  - All associated managers for these JSON configuration files need to be located in a directory named `ash-nlp/managers/`
+  - All associated managers for these JSON configuration files need to be located in a directory named `./managers/`
     - Standard format for use is defined in the Clean Architecture Charter
-  - All configuration variables and settings need to be able to be overridden by environmental variables located in a `.env` file located at `ash-nlp/.env`
+  - All configuration variables and settings need to be able to be overridden by environmental variables located in a `.env` file located at `./.env`
 - Sensitive Information
   - All sensitive information (passwords, access tokens, API tokens, etc.) need to utilize Docker Secrets functionality

 Adhering to these rules will ensure that the main code base stays clean and easy to read through for troubleshooting purposes, as well as to be easily able to add more functionality in the future.

+---

+**Built with care for chosen family** 🏳️‍🌈